 For tablet or phone use, it's a mixed bag, managing almost 12MB/s when reading 4KB files - a decent speed, but less than 1MB/s when writing them.

-You can find it for less than £30 if you hunt around, but at roughly 50p per GB, it's certainly not the cheapest option.
+You can find it for less than £20 if you hunt around, but even so, it's still not the cheapest option.

 Transcend's Ultimate range offers good performance and a lifetime warranty, and also uses MLC technology.

 It's not cheap: £40 for at 64GB card makes it one of the most expensive here at over 60p per GB.
 The 32GB version works out cheaper per GB, but only marginally.

 The good news is that it almost matched the SanDisk Extreme Plus for sequential read and write speeds: 85.8MB/s and 82.8MB/s respectively.

 It couldn't keep up in the 4KB tests, though, averaging 8MB/s when reading and 1.5MB/s for writing.
 That's quicker than average, but the cheap-as-chips Samsung Evo outperforms it for phone and tablet use.

 The Transcend Ultimate is really only a sensible choice if you need the fastest write speeds for high-bitrate 4K recording, where it almost matches the SanDisk card, but at a cheaper price.
 It's much better value in the US, where the 64GB card costs less than $20.